-TOMRA captures over 40 billion drink containers each year for recycling through its 84,000 reverse vending installations across more than 60 markets.
+TOMRA captures over 40 billion drink containers each year for recycling through its approximately 80,000 reverse vending installations across more than 60 markets.
 “Seven out of every 10 reverse vending solutions worldwide are produced by TOMRA – but our over 40 billion collected containers only represent 3% of global beverage packaging sold, so there is much more that we can do together to divert containers from landfill and nature,” explained Head of TOMRA Collection Solutions, Harald Henriksen.
 “This number has to improve to meet future demand for recycled material and to keep used beverage containers from ending up where they don’t belong.”

 TOMRA also provides solutions for sorting mixed waste for recycling.
 This technology sorts all types of plastic materials, and can also sort the materials by color to provide pure sorting results and pure end products (such as PET, PE etc.).
 These sorted materials are then further processed and recycled by our partners.

 How else TOMRA seeks to fight plastic pollution